Everyone’s gotten the memo.

-Using statements like this across your lead generation process will help you repel unfit clients and convert qualified leads.
+Using statements like this across your content marketing and overall lead generation process will help you repel unfit buyers and convert qualified leads.

-Especially if you’re selling high-ticket B2B products or services, it’s best you let buyers know, while they’re signing up for your tool or service, that your product isn’t the cheapest in the market but has better or some much-needed value.
+Especially if you’re selling high-ticket B2B products or services, it’s best you let buyers know, while they’re reading your content or signing up for your product/service, that your offerings aren’t the cheapest in the market but has better or some much-needed value.